 PREPARATION OF MANUSCRIPTS

-The text.
-The manuscript should be arranged according to the following pattern: title (please use capital letters only when needed), names of authors (with first names spelled out, middle names as initial, and last name CAPITALIZED), affiliations of all authors (with e-mail addresses), up to 8 key words, detailed mailing address of the corresponding author with the phone and fax numbers, and e-mail address, running title, structured summary, Introduction, Materials and methods, Results, Discussion, Acknowledgements, References, tables, and figures.
-Figure captions (including full legend describing the figure and explaining all the symbols used) must be pasted below respective figures (do not repeat them).
+The manuscript file.
+Please consult our recent issues for our style and format.
 An excess of headings and subheadings should be avoided.
 Only generic and specific names should be set in italics.
 Any issue not covered by the present instruction should be resolved based on “The scientific style and format”.
 The CBE Manual for Authors, Editors, and Publishers.
 Sixth Edition 1994, Cambridge University Press.
 All fish names must be consistent with the FishBase http://www.fishbase.org (except for taxonomic papers, which are free to challenge FishBase concepts).

 Tables must be self-explanatory, contain synthesized (not primary) data, and not exceed A4 size.
 Data shown on graphs should not be repeated in tables and vice versa.

 Figures.
 Only well reproducible figures can be published.
 Excessive illustrative material should be avoided.
-Colour figures will be printed on author’s expense and therefore any colour pictures should be arranged in plates fitting into the page size of AI&P. Colour illustrations will be published free of charge in the electronic version of the journal (pdf files).
-Submitted manuscripts should have illustrations saved in a format taking up little space, while revised manuscripts must include plates saved in .tif format; resolution 300 dpi (colour) or 600 dpi (line art) at print size.
-Please note that line art pictures (maps etc.) must be done electronically (not scanned!).
-You can find en example of a good map at:
+Colour figures will be printed on author’s expense and therefore any colour pictures should be arranged in plates fitting into the page size of AI&P (width 16 cm).
+Colour illustrations will be published free of charge only in the electronic version of the journal (pdf files).
+Submitted manuscripts may be accompanied by line art figures (plots, maps diagrams, etc.) saved as raster graphics images (jpg, tif, etc).
+The authors must remember, however, that in the revised manuscript all line art figures my be vector graphics images.

 References in the text should be quoted by the author’s name and date (in parentheses).
 When the author’s name is cited in parentheses please do not separate the name and the year with coma.
 If there are more then two authors, only the first one should be mentioned, followed by “et al.” DOI numbers must be appended to those cited references that have them (please compare the most recent issue of AI&P).
 Please note that major publisher have been applying DOI numbers retroactively, so they may be not visible on papers reprints you have.
 In order to get all DOIs we need, please consult electronic versions of the papers you cite.
 When you determine a DOI you can verify it using http://dx.doi.org/.
 The reference list at the end of the paper should follow the examples shown below: